‘Don’t focus on hate’: World marks 20th anniversary of 9/11

 “I always felt that my generation, my military cohort, would take care of it — we wouldn’t pass it on to anybody else,” said Westcott, of Greensboro, Georgia.
 “And we passed it on.”

-At ground zero, multiple victims’ relatives thanked the troops who fought in Afghanistan, while Melissa Pullis said she was just happy they were finally home.
+At ground zero, multiple victims’ relatives thanked the troops who fought in Afghanistan, while Melissa Pullis said she was “just happy all the troops are out of Afghanistan.”

 “We can’t lose any more military.
 We don’t even know why we’re fighting, and 20 years went down the drain,” said Pullis, who lost her husband, Edward, and whose son Edward Jr. is serving on the USS Ronald Reagan.

-The families spoke of lives cut short, milestones missed and a loss that still feels immediate.
-Several pleaded for a return of the solidarity that surged for a time after Sept.
+At this point, many of the relatives reciting victims’ names are too young to have known their lost kin.
+But the families spoke of lives cut short, milestones missed and a loss that still feels immediate.
+Several also pleaded for a return of the solidarity that surged for a time after Sept.
 11 but soon gave way.

-“In our grief and our strength, we were not divided based on our voting preference, the color of our skin or our moral or religious beliefs,” said Sally Maler, the sister-in-law of victim Alfred Russell Maler.

-Yet in the years that followed, Muslim Americans enduredsuspicion, surveillanceand hate crimes.
-Schisms and bitterness grew over the balance between tolerance and vigilance, the meaning of patriotism, the proper way to honor the dead and the scope of a promise to “never forget.”
+Muslim Americans endured suspicion, surveillance and hate crimes.
+Schisms and resentments grew over the balance between tolerance and vigilance, the meaning of patriotism, the proper way to honor the dead and the scope of a promise to “never forget.”

 “Now, when I feel like the world is so divided, I just wish that we can go back to that,” said Trinidad, of Orlando, Florida.
 “I feel like it would have been such a different world if we had just been able to hang on to that feeling.”